Stefan Johansson: Early life and career

 Stefan Nils Edwin Johansson was born on 8 September 1956 in Växjö, Sweden.
 Johansson began his career in kart racing, where he won the Swedish Championship in 1973.
 He then progressed to Formula Ford, winning the Swedish title in both 1977 and 1979.

 Johansson competed in the British Formula Three Championship from 1978 to 1980, winning the series in his final year, driving for future McLaren chief executive Ron Dennis' Project Four team.

 Formula One career

-In Formula One he participated in 103 Grands Prix, debuting on 13 January 1980 for the Shadow Racing Team at the 1980 Argentine Grand Prix when he was still a Formula Three regular.
+In Formula One, Johansson participated in 103 Grands Prix, debuting on 13 January 1980 for the Shadow Racing Team at the 1980 Argentine Grand Prix when he was still a Formula Three regular.
 He failed to qualify for the race and the next race in Brazil and he was not seen in Formula One again until 1983, after spending 1982 in the European Formula Two Championship with Spirit Racing, where he finished eighth overall, his best finish being third at Mugello in Italy.